adetunjii/database-internals-notes/README.md

 ### What can you expect from this repository?

-1. We plan on reading a chapter per week.
+1. I plan on reading a chapter per week.
 I will try my best to update this repository with my notes from the chapter every week.
 2. I will try to keep the notes as concise as possible, while also trying to cover all the important points.
 3. You can expect to find some additional information that I found interesting, or some side learning that I did while reading the chapter.
 I'd put them with a ✨ **Side learning** label.
 These are not in the book, not in that chapter at least.
 4. You can expect a 1:1 mapping of the chapter with the notes.
 I will try to keep the notes in the same order as the chapter.